dayedepps/statgen-esalq/former-students.md

 #### Renato Rodrigues Silva

-Renato finished his PhD in 2013 and works now as a post-doc at Wisconsin University (USA).
+Renato finished his PhD in 2013 and was a post-doc at University of Wisconsin-Madison (USA).
+He is now a faculty at Instituto de Matemática e Estatística fof Universidade Federal de Goiás.

 #### Maria Marta Pastina